MosesSoftEng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that decodes acrostics that use the first letter of each line.

     The ‘decoded’ message has to end with a new line You are not allowed to use grep, egrep, fgrep or rgrep

+## 103-the_biggest_fan
+Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.

+    Order by number of requests, most active host or IP at the top You are not allowed to use grep, egrep, fgrep or rgrep